knluy/MoonShine/HACK PLDTWIFI/HOW TO HACK PLDT WIFI DEFAULT CREDENTIALS PART 2.md

 - This video is for EDUCATIONAL PURPOSES ONLY.
 I own all equipment used for this demonstration.
 Only use the tools demonstrated in this video against networks you have permission to attack.

 Note:
-- to disable monitor mode and bring the wifi adapter
+- to disable monitor mode and bring the wifi adapter back to its normal operation, perform `sudo airmon-ng stop wlan0`, then use the syntax `systemctl start NetworkManager`
 #### Steps

 1. Check in your home directory of the file captured in the last tutorial.
 In our case: `test.pcapng`